Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 Research metrics¶

-- Federation convergence — federated Aidos slop-detection F1 vs. single-forge baseline across rounds
+- Federation convergence — federated quality-flagging F1 vs. single-deployment baseline across rounds

-- Personalization win — intervention rate with bond+council vs. council-only ablation, vs. bond-only ablation
+- Personalization win — intervention rate with personal+shared vs. shared-only ablation, vs. personal-only ablation

-- Semantic-split win — bond+council with our gameplay-rule split vs. random-LoRA-parameter split (control)
+- Semantic-split win — personal+shared with our rule-table split vs. random-LoRA-parameter split (control)

-- Byzantine robustness — under f% poisoned forges, council quality degrades by < g% under Bulyan, > h% under FedAvg (h must be catastrophic for the result to mean anything)
+- Byzantine robustness — under f% poisoned clients, shared-adapter quality degrades by < g% under Bulyan, > h% under FedAvg (h must be catastrophic for the result to mean anything)

-- Online preference learning — first ablation: COPO vs. DICE vs. Uni-DPO vs. vanilla iterative DPO on the bond adapter
+- Online preference learning — first ablation: COPO vs. DICE vs. Uni-DPO vs. vanilla iterative DPO on the personal adapter

 Benchmark¶

-- Real-task replay from existing Forge Memoir corpora (when one exists) for personalization metrics
+- Real-task replay from accumulated ledger corpora (as deployments produce them) for personalization metrics

 Phasing — dependency-ordered, not time-bound¶